apache/rocketmq-dashboard/doc/1_0_0/UserGuide_EN.md

 rocketmq.config.dataPath=/tmp/rocketmq-console/data
 ```
 * 2.Make sure the directory defined in property ${rocketmq.config.dataPath} exists and the file "users.properties" is created under it.
-The console system will use the resources/users.properties by default if a customized file is not found。
+The dashboard system will use the resources/users.properties by default if a customized file is not found。

 The format in the content of users.properties:
 ```$xslt